NeXTLinux/nextlinux-engine/docs/content/docs/usage/api_usage/authentication/_index.md

 weight: 4
 ---

-## Anchore Engine Authentication Overview
+## Nextlinux Engine Authentication Overview

-Anchore Engine supports two ways for users to authenticate to the API: HTTP Basic and Bearer Tokens.
+Nextlinux Engine supports two ways for users to authenticate to the API: HTTP Basic and Bearer Tokens.
 HTTP Basic is always supported but Bearer token auth must be explicitly configured to be used.

 For production installation, it is recommended to [configure bearer tokens as well as hashed password storage]({{< ref "/docs/install/configuration/user_credential_storage" >}})